 To use, simply start the plugin, and from the plugin GUI select a channel from the drop-down menu labeled "Reference Channel".
-The image contained in that channel will be used as a reference for zooming and orienting the images in the other channels.
+The image contained in that channel will be used as a reference for synchronizing the images in the other channels.